 This commission was established in 1987 by the African Charter on Human and Peoples`Rights, adopted in 1981 by the Organization of African Unity OAU.
 The commissions’ task is to ensure the “promotion and protection of Human and Peoples`Rights throughout the African Continent.
 Headquarter is in Banjul/Gambia.
 Homepage in French and English.

 Asian Human Rights Commission

 This Commission targets to protect and promote human rights (by monitoring, investigation, advocacy, taking solidarity actions).
-In addition to more general information on the topic human rights we find also very solid and informative collection (links) to the situation on torture in various asian countries.
+In addition to more general information on the topic of human rights, we find also very solid and informative collection (links) to the situation on torture in various Asian countries.
 There are also statements and reports, up to date press-releases.
-Very useful to get a current status on the topic. – AHRC, 06/2010.
+Very useful to get current status on the topic. – AHRC, 06/2010.

 Australian Human Rights Commission

 Established in 1986, an independent statutory organization, reporting to the Australian federal parliament.
 Targeting the promotion and protection of human rights in Australia.
 No special focus on torture.

 The Court was established in 1959, headquartered in Strasbourg/France.
 It rules on individual or State application alleging violations of the civil or political rights set out in the European Convention on Human Rights (no special focus on torture, which is part of the whole).
 To mention here is also an interesting fact sheets collection with examples on violations of human rights in European countries.

 European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or punishment